-Citation with stable link: Philip A. Harland, 'Egyptian wisdom: King Nektanebos the astrologer and diviner in the Alexander Romance (fourth century CE and earlier),' Last modified October 31, 2022, http://philipharland.com/Blog/?p=10338.
+Citation with stable link: Philip A. Harland, 'Egyptian wisdom: Alexander Romance on king Nektanebos the astrologer and diviner (fourth century CE and earlier),' Ethnic Relations and Migration in the Ancient World, last modified February 17, 2023, http://philipharland.com/Blog/?p=10338.

 Comments: We have plenty of examples of Greek philosophers or elite intellectuals characterizing this or that foreign people as a source of wisdom, particularly in the case of Babylonians (Chaldeans), Persians (Magians), Egyptians, and Indians (see category 4 to your right).
 However, the more novelistic Alexander Romance (attributed to Kallisthenes or Callisthenes and reflecting materials that came to be written down in the period from 140-340 CE, if not before in some cases) provides us with access into more widely circulating notions.
 These tales seem to capture – in a variety of different forms and recensions – orally circulating stories about Alexander of Macedon (“the Great”) and his origins.
 Among the stories that ended up in this group is the story of the ultimate Egyptian wise man, prophet and diviner, Nektanebos.
 Nektanebos II was the final king of the Egyptians (reigning ca. 358–340 BCE) – defeated by the Persian king Artaxerxes – before the conquest of Alexander.
 Legends grew up around him including these ones that picture him as the ultimate wise man and expert in interpreting the communications of the gods.